Electric car home charging guide

 How long does it take to charge an electric vehicle?

 A common electric vehicle myth is that charging takes forever.
-You’ll plug it in and then be waiting days before it’s charged.
+You’ll plug it in and then be waiting days before it’s charged, but this simply isn’t true.
+Most people will charge their car overnight - with a full charge taking around 8 hours.

 Charging speeds for electric cars are measured in kilowatts (kW).
-Each charging point has a maximum charging speed per hour, with the most common charging speeds being 3.6kWh, 7kWh and 22kWh.
-There are also rapid chargers that will charge at up to 43-50kWh.
+Each charging point has a maximum charging speed per hour, with the most common home charging speed being 7.4kWh (this is about the maximum that most home grids can handle).

 Some cars have limits on which charging speeds they can accept, so be sure to check this before choosing your charging point.